pmilet/playback/README.md

     "ContainerName": "playback"
   },
 ```
-#### in your controllers
+In your controllers:

 if using swagger, decorate your controller for swagger to generate playback headers in swagger UI

 ```cs
 using pmilet.Playback;